Tomboxhall/history-of-edinburgh/README.md

 ![history1](assets/images/readme/history1.png)

 On an ipad screen size the content remains the same as a desktop, it has been optimised to fit the screen width.
-However it also looses the Hover effects due to the loss of a cursor.
+However it has also lost the Hover effects due to the loss of a cursor.

 ![history3](assets/images/readme/history2.png)